 If skin becomes extremely oily it may also be red, flaky and itchy - this is known as seborrheic dermatitis (‘dermatitis’ means that the skin is inflamed).
 Skin may also become flaky, crusty or may peel.
 This mainly affects the scalp, face (particularly around the nose, the eyebrows and eyelids), ears (inside and out), chest and folds in the skin such as under the arms, breasts and groin.

 This is a common condition but people with Parkinson’s have an increased risk of developing it.
 There is no direct connection between the severity of Parkinson's and the degree of oiliness.

 It is thought that a type of yeast found on the skin (Malassezia) may cause this condition.
 Certain foods are also thought to play a role, although there is so far no evidence linking the problem to foods rich in yeast.
 Any foods which seem to cause or make things worse should be avoided.

 Seborrheic dermatitis is more likely to occur in men, probably as a result of increased sebum secretion connected to male sex hormones.
 The problem may get worse if you are stressed or tired.

 Treatment: Various products are available to treat seborrheic dermatitis by eliminating yeast on the skin.
+Antifungal treatments may help by treating the yeast on the skin.
+Anti-inflammatory steroid creams or ointments may also help.
 You should avoid cosmetics containing alcohol as well as soaps and shaving products that irritate your skin.
 Non-greasy, special moisturising creams (emollients) and soap substitutes are recommended.
 Special lotions and shampoos are available from pharmacists for dandruff or flaky skin.
 It is best to check with your doctor if you use such products for a period of time.
 The problem may return if you stop using special lotions or shampoos.
 The following recommendations may help.